renan-perez/professionalprofile/README.md

 <strong>CLIENT</strong>
 <br>
-The client has been developed using Angular 2, HTML5 and CSS3.
+The client has been developed using Angular 2, HTML5, CSS3 and Bootstrap.